 SHORT TERM AND LONG TERM DISABILITY

 Employer shall offer a voluntary short-term and long-term disability plan to its employees, who shall become eligible to participate in such a plan after six (6) months of employment with Employer.
+The January 1, 2018 Disability Income Insurance: Short Term Benefits Plan and the January 1, 2018 Disability Income Insurance: Long Term Benefits Plan for all full-time bargaining unit employees is incorporated by reference.

 The Employer shall pay fifty percent (50%) of the premium required for such a plan on behalf of each employee who participates in the plan during the time period that this Agreement remains in effect.

+Appendix F

+Per Diem Form